 Rarely in art do we find simplicity and elegance as a single defining character of a piece.
-This is precisely what imbues the gothic sword with its inherent beauty.
-Its deep graceful lines reflecting the artistic revival and gothic architectural patterns of the day.
-The Gothic sword, inspired from the original formerly displayed at the Landesmuseum in Zurich (national museum ), was a longsword used by the elite aristocracy during the peek of full plated armour.
+This is precisely what imbues the Gothic sword with its inherent beauty.
+Its deep graceful lines reflecting the artistic revival and Gothic architectural patterns of the day.
+The Gothic sword, inspired from the original formerly displayed at the Landesmuseum in Zurich (national museum ), was a long sword used by the elite aristocracy during the peek of full plated Armour.

-Not only did the fifteenth century longsword possess a blade profile that allowed for.
+Not only did the fifteenth century long sword possess a blade profile that allowed for.

 As a response to the increasingly protective plate armor of the time, the type XVIII b two handed longsword became the most essential part of the medieval Knight’s arsenal.
 The stiff diamond shaped hollow ground needle tip blade was not only capable of powerful cuts, but offered exceptional advantages with their keen ability to pierce through the ever developing plate armor.
-With its diamond shaped hollow ground cross-sectional blade, the gothic sword is representative of the changing role of the sword on the battle battlefield.
+With its diamond shaped hollow ground cross-sectional blade, the Gothic sword is representative of the changing role of the sword on the battle battlefield.

-effective thrusting, it also retained a large measure of its earlier ancestor’s cutting ability.
+Effective thrusting, it also retained a large measure of its earlier ancestor’s cutting ability.

 The simple, yet elegant simplistic geometry of the sword reflects the Gothic artistic revival that not only inspired blade smiths and armorers but also architects and painters of the period.
 The deeply hollow ground blade and clean hexagonal guard and fishtail pommel reflect this artistic revival.
 Swords during this period were not only exceptionally engineered to precisely perform their primary function, but also reflected the artistic patterns and influences from the gothic architectural structures of the time.
 Typically, the pommels on the two handed swords of this period tended to be flaring or fluted in shape, and less pronounced then their earlier rounded or globular pommels.
 More artistic flare was given to each part of the sword, while preserving important functional characteristics of the hilt.
 Hence, the Two Handed medieval type XVIIIb longswords were not merely weapons of war, but beautifully crafted artistic pieces in their own right.

-Hence, when making the Gothic longsword our vision was to create a medieval sword worthy of the nobility of the 15th century.
+Hence, when making the Gothic long sword our vision was to create a medieval sword worthy of the nobility of the 15th century.
 We set to design the sword with refined clean lines, prevalent in the architecture and art of the 15th and 16th centuries, while preserving the historical character of the guard and fishtail pommel.
 While great importance was bequeathed to the elegance and the symmetry of the fittings, considerable attention was set on the blade’s performance, flex and balance.
-These elements easily made the Gothic sword one of our staff’s favourite swords.
+These elements easily made the Gothic sword one of our staff’s favorite swords.
 Not only for it’s exceptional handling characteristics but also for it’s elegance and simplicity.

-The Gothic longswords, classified as type XVIII b were exclusively used by the elite aristocracy, especially in Germany.
+The Gothic long swords, classified as type XVIII b were exclusively used by the elite aristocracy, especially in Germany.
 Despite their clean and straight forward design, Type XVIII b swords were beyond the reach of the common fighter or hired mercenary.
 The owner of such a sword would be a man of great wealth such as a knight owning a considerably large land or a baron.
 Many paintings, wood cuts and other artwork of the 15th and 16th century, such as Albrecht Durer’s “The Knight and the Devil”, illustrate important noble figures with type XVIII b swords by their side.